-Supporting Social-Emotional Learning Growth for Every Student
+Supporting Social Emotional Learning Growth with Student SEL Reports

 Panorama’s New Student Social-Emotional Learning Reports Give Students Tools to Chart Their Own Growth

 Last year, Panorama introduced Panorama for Social-Emotional Learning, an online platform for social-emotional learning (SEL) student surveys and data analytics.
 Since then, thousands of schools have used Panorama to measure and improve their students’ social-emotional learning at the school and district level.
 Now, Panorama is launching student social-emotional learning reports, providing easy-to-read, actionable information about individual students’ social emotional development.
 Students and their teachers and families are using student SEL reports to identify and communicate about students’ individual strengths and opportunities for growth.

 Educators are using student SEL reports to see how each of their students is developing key social-emotional learning skills.
 Classroom reports help teachers and counselors identify students who need additional support and pair them up with peers based on similar or complementary strengths.
 Individual reports give students and the adults who support them a tool to understand and grow their social-emotional learning in targeted areas.

 As districts turn to better data to personalize academic instruction, Panorama’s student SEL reports enable principals, teachers, and counselors to ensure each student is getting appropriate, personalized support around social-emotional learning skills, such as grit, growth mindset, social awareness, and self-management.
 Panorama’s reports are developed to be used online or in print, so that they can be easily shared by student support teams and with students and families for conversations and collaboration around supporting individual students’ social emotional development.

 Download our guide to measuring social emotional learning to read SEL case studies from districts nationwide.